CodersCampus/supportDocs/docs/item/MAPS.md

         }\

+**.values()**
-**.values()**Does the same thing as the above .keySet, but this is used just to get the values.\
+-Does the same thing as the above .keySet, but this is used just to get the values.\

+**.containsKey(Object key)**
-**.containsKey(Object key)**used to check if a specific key is present in a Map, for example, let’s say we wanted to check if a specific player exists in our map.
+-Used to check if a specific key is present in a Map, for example, let’s say we wanted to check if a specific player exists in our map.
 Let’s see if we have a player named Bob:\
 boolean bobIsPresent = playerScores.containsKey("Bob");\
 You won’t need all of these methods in that exercise, but they are good to know!